 A Brief Overview

-Oestrogen is actually a broad term for a group of 3 Oestrogens known as Oestrone (E1), Oestrodiol (E2) and Oestriol (E3).
+Oestrogen is actually a broad term for a group of 3 Oestrogens known as Oestrone (E1), Oestrodiol (E2, the most potent) and Oestriol (E3).

 - Protecting our brains – and cognitive function